Terrorism as a Psychodynamic Phenomenon

 It is true, though, that the WAY pathological narcissism manifests and is experienced is dependent on the particulars of societies and cultures.
 In some cultures, it is encouraged, in others suppressed.
 In some societies it is channeled against minorities - in others it is tainted with paranoia.
 In collectivist societies, it may be projected onto the collective, in individualistic societies, it is an individual's trait.

-"pathologically self-absorbed"?
-Wouldn't such generalizations be a trifle racist
+self-absorbed"?
+Wouldn't such generalizations be a trifle racist and more

 Human collectives - states, firms, households, institutions, political parties, cliques, bands - acquire a life and a character all their own.
 The longer the association or affiliation of the members, the more cohesive and conformist the inner dynamics of the group, the more persecutory or numerous its enemies, the more intensive the physical and emotional experiences of the individuals it is comprised of, the stronger the bonds of locale, language, and history - the more rigorous might an assertion of a common pathology be.